TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Cross-Origin-Opener-Policy</summary>
-The HTTP `Cross-Origin-Opener-Policy` (COOP) response header allows you to ensure a top-level document does not share a browsing context group with cross-origin documents.
+The HTTP <code>Cross-Origin-Opener-Policy</code> (COOP) response header allows you to ensure a top-level document does not share a browsing context group with cross-origin documents.

 ### Recommendation
 Isolates the browsing context exclusively to same-origin documents.